harryreyesnieva/harryreyesnieva.github.io/about.md

 # Education
 [**Columbia University in the City of New York, New York, NY**](https://www.columbia.edu/){:target="_blank"}
 *Doctor of Philosophy* in Biomedical Informatics, Expected May 2024
+*Master of Arts* in Biomedical Informatics, Expected May 2021
 *Advisor:* Noémie Elhadad, PhD
 Coursework includes: Intelligent Decision Systems, Computational Methods, Symbolic Methods, Statistical Methods for Causal Inference, Natural Language Processing, Programming and Statistics

 [**Beijing Language and Culture University, Beijing, China**](http://english.blcu.edu.cn/){:target="_blank"}